catmorbid/cybergod-mkdocs/docs/systems/core-mechanics.md

 Another character may provide assistance in a test.
 The assistant does not roll any dice on their own, but rather awards half (round down) of their **Dice Pool** to the acting character performing the test.
 The minimum Dice Pool is then 2 for assistant to be of any use to the acting character.

 The assistant may also utilize a different skill than the acting character, if it fits the situation.
 You can suggest GM how your character would be able to assist another character, suggesting a skill to use, but the GM has the final call if such assistance works in the situation at hand.

-## Condition Tests

-Condition Tests are required when the character needs to *resist* a certain physical or mental condition.
-Condition Tests are made like any [[#Skill Tests|Skill Test]] using the relevant `Skill x Attribute`.
-Condition Tests do not have varying difficulty like skill test, and as they are always related to a **Condition**, the Success Threshold is equal to the Level of Condition.
-Condition Tests do not suffer from usual circumstantial penalties such as *Wound Penalties*, but they cannot be [[#Assistance|assisted]] either.
-Certain external aids may add Bonus Dice to Condition tests.

-## Resource Checks

-Resource Checks are used to measure consumption of various resources such as **Ammo** or personal **Resources**.

-Resource Check is rolled with Resource Dice which are D6, D8, D10 or D12.
-When you consume resources, you must make a Resource Check.
-The number of dice is 1 + previous level of consumption.
-E.g. If you you currently have 4 points of ammo tracked, spending another ammo means you now roll 5 dice for Resource Check.

-If any dice show 1-2 then the check fails.
-Consequences of failure depend on the measured resource:

-- **Ammo**: You run out of ammo and must spend a Reload. but usage is cleared.
-- **Stress**: you suffer from a mental breakdown, but stress track remains unchanged.
-- **Resources** (RP, QC or Influence): You must reduce the usage dice by one step or forfeit the transaction.

-If you fail the check, then clear the tracked usage track and start tracking again from zero, if any resources remain.